 Why should companies choose Argos Labs for their RPA solution?

-I can provide 4 reasons.
-We have a superior and cheaper solution compared to traditional RPA providers, our solution has been preferred by numerous Fortune 500 and we have won against leading RPA providers while competing for some of the largest clients.
+I can provide 5 reasons.
+We have a superior, cheaper and future-proof solution compared to traditional RPA providers, our solution has been preferred by numerous Fortune 500 and we have won against leading RPA providers while competing for some of the largest clients.

 1) Our solution is superior because it allows companies to democratize RPA.
 Solutions that require coding inevitably lead to over-reliance on system integrators and slow down RPA implementation.
 Furthermore, these coding based solutions significantly increase the budget as highly skilled engineers are needed from the initial engagement all the way to post-deployment maintenance.